hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/01_the_filesystem.md

 mkdir ngs_course/
 ```

-Copy the data directory `unix_lesson` from our shared `hbctraining` group on Orchestra into your newly created `ngs_course` directory.
+Copy the data directory `unix_lesson/` from our shared `hbctraining` group on Orchestra into your newly created `ngs_course/` directory.

 `cp` is the command for copy, and requires you to specify (1) source (`/groups/hbctraining/ngs-data-analysis2016/unix_lesson/`) and (2) destination (`ngs_course/`) directories, *separated by a space*.
 Note that spaces in a command line environment are important, and must be escaped in file paths, which we will discuss further later.
 The `-r` flag (or `-R`, `--recursive`) here means "recursive", and will prompt bash to copy all files inside the requested source directory to the destination.